Poverty rate*6% of the population live under the poverty line of $1.90 per day

 People supported per year587,095

 In recent years, Pakistan has been struggling to curb extremism and cross-border terrorism.
 And yet the population is kept on edge not only by the security situation, but also by climate change.
 The monsoons have shifted: often as not, some areas receive too little rain and others too much.
 The resultant flooding destroys the livelihoods of thousands of farming families every year.
-In 2010 a flood hit northern Pakistan, destroying the homes of about 11 million people, devastating an area about the size of Switzerland.
+In 2010 a flood hit northern Pakistan, destroying the homes of about 11 million people.
+Even more devastating was the flood disaster in the summer of 2022, which affected 33 million people.
+1,700 people lost their lives.
 On the other hand, drought-like conditions have caused widespread health problems, including malnutrition and stunted growth.

 Safe drinking water, better flood control